 The Loewen family has been quilting for over 40 years.
 From a young age, Beth Loewen enjoyed sewing and quilting for herself, especially in the wintertime.
-When she grew up and formed a family of her own, Beth would spend many hours making quilts and clothing for her four kids.
+When she grew up and formed a family of her own, Beth would spend many hours making quilts and clothing for her four children.

 In the early 1970s, MCC Thrift in Calgary began sending clothing items that were not suitable for resale to Beth’s local church, Bergthal Mennonite, to be turned into beautiful quilts.
 Beth was inspired to help turn the clothing into quilt tops that would be then be donated to MCC.
 She was moved to use her talents to create quilts that would bring warmth and joy into the lives of those in need.
 In the winter months, Beth and her husband Abe would spend their time quilting together.
 Abe would cut clothing into squares and Beth would sow them into tops.
 Once Beth’s daughter-in-law Lorelei joined the family, she was also inspired to join the cause!
 Quilting quickly became a family affair with Lorelei’s daughter, Angela, later joining the team at the young age of 10.